-Patients who had undergone antibiotic treatment and / or had incision and drainage were excluded.
-Pus samples were collected by aspiration of the abscess from inside the mouth after further oral sterilization, using a disposable syringe (5 ml) with a disposable needle of 18/22 gauges.
-Each sample was rigorously examined for appearance with regard to color and consistency.
-The collected pus was inoculated immediately in trypticase Soy broth and/or thioglycollate broth then cultured into proper solid media in aerobic and anaerobic conditions at 37 °C for 18-48 h.
-After incubation, each separate morphological colony species was counted using a digital colony counter.
+Patients who had incision and drainage and/or had undergone antibiotic treatment were excluded.
+Pus specimens were collected by aspiration of the abscess from inside the mouth after further oral sterilization, using a disposable syringe (5 ml) with a disposable needle of 18/22 gauges.
+Each sample was rigorously examined for manifestation with respect to color and uniformity.
+The collected pus was inoculated immediately in trypticase Soy broth and/or thioglycollate broth then cultured into proper solid media in aerobic and anaerobic conditions at 37°C for 18-48 h.
+Each separate morphological colony species was counted using a digital colony counter after incubation.
 If no growth is observed, the culture is reported as "no growth".
-All similar individual colonies were also processed for Gram staining, and pure cultures were obtained and also used for identification.
-All samples were operated according to the Clinical Microbiology Laboratory Standard Operating Procedures 17.
+All identical individual colonies were also handled for Gram staining, and pure cultures were obtained and also used for identification.
+All specimens were operated according to the procedures of Clinical Microbiology Laboratory Standard Operating Procedures17.